Sujalk1310/PixelPlex/README.md

 * The site should be live at `http://localhost:5173/`.

 ## Note:
 * This site is specifically build for displays having resolution **1920x1080**, due to time limitations, the responsiveness of the site cannot be catered to.
-* The site cannot switch to a shareable link, which limits vercel deployments technique.
-Localhost deployment can enjoy shareable link feature.